-Students should also contact any other appropriate offices (e.g. Office of International Education, Dining Services, etc.) if there are any questions concerning the possible impact of withdrawing.
+Students should also contact any other appropriate offices (e.g. University Housing, Office of International Education, Dining Services, Academic Advising, etc.) if there are any questions concerning the possible impact of withdrawing.
 Additionally, veterans and dependents of veterans who are receiving educational benefits must notify the Office of Veterans Educational Benefits of any course load reduction (Office of the Registrar 706-542-4040).